In this TIPS, I will show you how to quickly draw a cartoon background using a perspective ruler.

 The main tool I use is a rectangular tool with "Create Strokes and Fills" turned on.

-It is also explained in the video, so I highly recommend watching it.
+It is also explained in the video, so I highly recommend watching this.

 The Rectangle tool snaps to the perspective ruler.